OHDSI/ETL-LambdaBuilder/docs/CDM_to_CDM/cdm_to_cdm_provider.md

 ## Table name: **PROVIDER**

+Map the new PROVIDER table from the existing PROVIDER table.

 ### Reading from **PROVIDER**

 | Destination Field | Source field | Logic | Comment field |